 Note, this post contains some affiliate links.
 For more info see my disclosures here.

-Today I’m sharing a step by step tutorial on how to make a DIY wood sign with vinyl stencils.
+Today I’m sharing a step by step tutorial on how to make wood signs with vinyl.
 The most important tool you need to create a vinyl stencil is a vinyl cutting machine, such as a Silhouette Cameo (used in this tutorial) or Cricut.
-These crafting machines are a small investment up front, but they have the ability to create so many cool things, including vinyl stencils for DIY wood signs!
+These crafting machines are a small investment up front, but they have the ability to create so many cool things!

 Side note, if you don’t have a vinyl machine, you can still create the below sign by transferring the design onto wood with this wood transfer method using a pencil.

 Also, this tutorial post is long, but I really want to show all the steps with details and lots of photos so you feel like you can totally do this too!
 It really isn’t hard once you get the hang of it 🙂

 I’m sharing a free 12″x12″ printable of this sign design featuring my own hand lettering, so you can create this exact same sign!
 You can get the free printable at the bottom of this post!

 How to make DIY wood sign stencils with vinyl

 - Printable JPEG file of your design (get your free printable at bottom of this post)